 Our five areas of Expertise

-The UNESCO Cluster Office for the Caribbean, based in Kingston, seeks to build peace through international cooperation in Education, Social, Natural and Human Sciences, Culture and Communication with and for the Caribbean Member States and Associate Members.
+The UNESCO Cluster Office for the Caribbean, based in Kingston, seeks to build peace through international cooperation with and for the Member States and Associate Members in the Caribbean Small Island Developing States.
 UNESCO’s five programmes sectors contribute to the achievement of the Sustainable Development Goals (SDG) defined in the Agenda 2030, adopted by the UN General Assembly in 2015.

-UNESCO's mandate in Education promotes the fundamental right to education, access to quality education for all, life-long learning and improving skills for employability.
-The UNESCO Cluster Office for the Caribbean provides policy advice and support for each Member State & Associate Member, capacity development, standard setting instruments and dissemination of good practices through existing networks.
-In light of the regional challenges, the Education activities emphasize on empowering Boys for Education and on Technical and Vocational Education and Training, TVET, for preparing Youth for Employability to combat the region’s high unemployment and youth crime.
+The UNESCO Education sector promotes the fundamental right to education, access to quality education for all, life-long learning, and improving skills for employability.
+The UNESCO Cluster Office for the Caribbean provides policy advice and support for its Member States and Associate Members, capacity development, standard setting instruments, and dissemination of good practices through existing networks.
+In light of the regional challenges and the ongoing COVID-19 pandemic, the Education activities emphasize teachers' capacity building, promoting Technical and Vocational Education and Training, and inclusive education for all.

-The Caribbean SIDS are especially vulnerable to climate change.
-The mitigation of climate change and the effective management of the rich natural resources is among the priorities of the mandate of the UNESCO Natural Science sector in the Caribbean.
-The sector promotes dialogue between scientists and policy makers; aims to mobilize scientific and traditional knowledge and policy for sustainable development. builds capacity in science and acts as a platform for sharing ideas and standard setting.
-Cross-cutting themes include natural disaster reduction, biodiversity, engineering, science education, climate change and sustainable development.
+The Caribbean SIDS are especially vulnerable to the impacts of climate change.
+The adaptation to climate change effects and the effective management of the rich natural resources is among the priorities of the mandate of the UNESCO Natural Science sector in the Caribbean.
+The sector promotes dialogue between scientists and policymakers; aims to mobilize scientific and traditional knowledge and policy for sustainable development, builds capacity in science and acts as a platform for sharing ideas and standard setting.
+Cross-cutting themes include Ocean Sciences, Technology, Science and Innovation Systems, Biodiversity protection and disaster risk reduction.

 Social and Human Sciences

-In the sector of Social and Human Sciences, the UNESCO Cluster Office for the Caribbean promotes the development and use of social science knowledge that contributes to better understanding and management of social transformations.
-The focus is on improving the linkage between research and policy-making, including the formulation, monitoring and evaluation of development actions and processes, the dissemination of research results, best practices and capacity building.
-The Cluster Office engages in activities to promote gender equality and equity through Sports and to empower Youth in all areas of life for a sustainable future for all.
+The Social and Human Sciences Sector promotes the development and use of knowledge that contributes to a better understanding and management of social transformations.
+The focus is on improving the link between research and policymaking, including formulation, monitoring, and evaluation of development policies and processes, dissemination of research findings, best practices, and capacity building.
+The Cluster Office is committed to achieving gender equality and equity through sport, promoting the rights and inclusion of persons with disabilities, and fostering meaningful youth engagement for peace and security in all spheres of life for a sustainable future for all.

 Culture is an enabler and driver of development processes in the countries and territories in the Cluster.
 The role of the UNESCO Cluster Office for the Caribbean is a crucial one considering the uniqueness and richness of this region's cultural heritage.
 The overarching goal is to foster cultural diversity, promote intercultural dialogue and establish a culture of peace in the region as catalyzer for sustainable development.
 In light of the challenges of the Caribbean SIDS, the Office’s activities focus on pre- and post-disaster assessments on cultural heritage to prevent, safeguard and restore tangible and intangible heritage, to prevent the loss of Caribbean identities.